 But, unlike other fruits and vegetables, coffee cherries are unique due to their cherry-shaped flesh.
 This is why it’s easy to mistake them for regular cherries.
 So the answer is yes!
 Coffee does come from cherry, but not the kind you can find in a supermarket near you.

-It grows in the pit of the fruit itself, with the fruit usually being in a purple or red colour.
-They are like the ‘stone’ found in other fruits, except we find a genuine use for this kind of stone.
-While the coffee bean is technically a seed, we know it as a bean as it looks more like a bean that you would find in a meal.
+The coffee bean grows in the pit of the fruit itself, with the fruit usually being in a purple or red colour.
+They are like the stone found in other fruits, except we see a genuine use for this kind of stone.
+At the same time, the coffee bean is technically a seed.

 What does the coffee cherry taste like?

 Coffee cherries are known for their unique flavour, often likened to a blend of sweet fruits and berries with hints of hibiscus or tobacco.
 Some producers even claim that the taste palette contained within these small red gems can accurately predict future aromas in your cup of coffee.

 You would expect them to be related if you knew it housed the coffee bean.
 The reason for this is simple; the coffee cherry differs from the bean inside.
 Therefore, you will often find it similar to other red fruit, such as a current or a cranberry.

 That kind of dried taste lingers, as most coffee cherries tend to be dried out.
 So if you want an excellent way to enjoy the coffee cherry, we recommend trying one dried.
 It will surprise you that it’s related to the coffee bean.